shay-te/core-lib/website/versioned_docs/version-0.1.0/advantages.md

 #### Risk management

-`Core-Lib` does not delegate third-party dependencies.
-Relying on multiple dependencies rather than one adds risk management when primary dependence becomes obsolete.
+`Core-Lib` does not delegate any third-party dependencies.
+It provides unique tools to manage multiple dependencies rather than being dependent on a single dependency with a risk of becoming obsolete.

-#### Shared knowledge

-Architecture, code structure, state of mind, approach, knowledge, experience, and problem resolution will be almost the same from one `Core-Lib` to another.

 #### Divide and Conquer

-`Core-Lib` makes it easy to break a product into other `Core-Libs`,  `Services,` and ` Data-Layers`.
-Creating smaller units that are easier to separate, read, develop, pinpoint a problem, and test.
+With `Core-Lib`, it's easy to break, separate or change an existing product into smaller libraries (`Core-Libs`) and `Data-Layers` that are easier to read, develop, pinpoint a problem, and test.

-#### Easy to scale, And Longevity
+#### Longevity

-`Core-Lib` embraces the `Onion Architecture` for data flow across libraries.
-Make it easy to rewire and expend logic across data layers (`Core-Lib`/ `Services`/`DataAccess`.), preventing busy/complex code and encouraging code reuse.
+`Core-Lib` embraces the `Onion Architecture` for code reuse and data flow across libraries.
+Reusing code and moving logic from one `Data-Layer` to another is straightforward.

-#### Configuration on adtroied
+#### Discover other Core-Lib's

 `Core-Lib` uses [hydra](https://hydra.cc/) to discover other `Core-Libs` configurations.
 And instantiate `Core-Lib` and its dependencies from config.

+#### Shared knowledge

+Architecture, code structure, problem resolution, state of mind, approach, knowledge, and experience will be almost the same from one `Core-Lib` to another.

+####